CanDemirbuken/DriverHub/README.md

 <p align="center">

-Built with ❤️ using ASP.NET Core, Clean Architecture and CQRS.
+Built with ❤️ using ASP.NET Core, Angular, Clean Architecture and CQRS.

 </p>